 On the opposite side, there was a counter with free salty snacks (chips, pretzels, popcorn).

-In terms of food, we each received a token at the entrance to get a portion of food.
+In terms of food, we each received a token at the entrance to get a portion.

-The menu was prepared by celebrity chef Antonio Park (I mentioned that I’ve used my annual $200 Amex Platinum dining credit at his very good restaurant, Park).
+The menu was prepared by celebrity chef Antonio Park (a few months before, I happened to use my annual $200 Amex Platinum dining credit at his very good Montreal restaurant, Park).

 Everything was very delicious.